FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Unfairness Issues in One-shot Trackers

 \subsection{Unfairness Caused by Features}

 For one-shot trackers, most features are shared between the object detection and re-ID tasks.
 But it is well known that they actually require features from different layers to achieve the best results.
-In particular, object detection requires deep and abstract features to estimate object classes and positions but re-ID focuses more on low-level appearance features to distinguish different instances of the same class.
-We empirically find that multi-layer feature aggregation is effective to address the contradiction by allowing the two tasks (network branches) to extract whatever features they need from the multi-layer aggregated features.
-Without multi-layer fusion, the model will be biased to the primary detection branch and generates low-quality re-ID features.
-In addition, multi-layer fusion, which fuses features from layers with different receptive fields, also improves the capability to handle object scale variation which is very common in practice.
+In particular, object detection requires deep features to estimate object classes and positions but re-ID requires low-level appearance features to distinguish different instances of the same class.
+From the perspective of the multi-task loss optimization, the optimization objectives of detection and re-ID have conflicts.
+Thus, it is important to balance the loss optimization strategy of the two tasks.